brugobi/nytelock-section/README.md

 # NYTELOCK-SECTION

 > React Project where I recreated a section of the [NYTELOCK site](https://nytelock.com/logo-design-service-in-singapore/).
-I develop this section using Class Components, Prop-Types and deployment to gh-pages.
+I develop this section using Class Components, Prop-Types, and deployment to gh-pages.

 ![section_page](./src/images/section_page.png)